-BY: JUSTIN MACY, CIVANA EXECUTIVE CHEF & DEBBY LARSEN, TUCSON LIFESTYLE HOME & GARDEN EDITOR AND CONTRIBUTING WELLNESS GUIDE.
+BY: CIVANA CULINARY TEAM & DEBBY LARSEN, TUCSON LIFESTYLE HOME & GARDEN EDITOR AND CONTRIBUTING WELLNESS GUIDE.

 The prickly pear is the most commonly observed cactus on the Sonoran Desert scene.
 What other plant provides a drought-tolerant, burglar –resistant fence, food, or even red dye; none other than the ubiquitous prickly pear.